Hand Evaluation

 that have:

-- Touching honor combinations.
-A hand like
+Touching honor combinations.
+A hand such

-Q107 is 17 pts., but it's impossible to determine the real value of your
+points, but it's impossible to determine the real value of your

-king, queens and jacks.
-The same 17 pts. would be much stronger
+The same 17 points is much stronger

-offers 7 "sure" tricks because the honors are working together.
+and it's 7 "sure" tricks because the honors are working together.

-- Honors in your long suits.
+Honors in your long suits.
 High honors in your long

 suits help turn the suit's small cards into tricks.
 A holding